 Propyl alcohol is a clear liquid commonly used as a germ killer (antiseptic).
-This article discusses poisoning from swallowing propyl alcohol.
+This article discusses poisoning from accidentally or intentionally swallowing propyl alcohol.
 It is the second most commonly ingested alcohol after ethanol (drinking alcohol).

 This article is for information only.
 Do NOT use it to treat or manage an actual poison exposure.
 If you or someone you are with has an exposure, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.